To make kombucha at home, there are only a couple of necessary supplies: a brewing vessel and cover. Beyond that everything else is optional.

 - A coffee filter or tight-weave dish towel, secured with a rubber band, is an excellent choice.

-- Avoid loose-weave fabric or screens, which will not keep out tiny bugs like ants and fruit flies.
+- Avoid loose-weave fabric or screens, as these will not keep out tiny bugs like ants and fruit flies.